Big Daddy (1999 film): Production

-Principal photography took place in New York while interior shots were done at Silvercup Studios from September 24 to December 21, 1998.
+Principal photography took place in New York, while interior shots were done at Silvercup Studios from September 24 to December 21, 1998.
 Pete Davidson auditioned for a role.
 The script was originally titled Guy Gets Kid and was considered for Chris Farley, who died the year before.

 Reception

 Box office

 The film grossed $41.2 million on its opening weekend, ranking #1 at the box office.
-At the time of its release, it had second-biggest opening weekend for a comedy, behind Austin Powers: The Spy Who Shagged Me (which was released two weeks earlier), as well as the highest grossing non-sequel comedy opening ever at the time.
+At the time of its release, it had the second-biggest opening weekend for a comedy, behind Austin Powers: The Spy Who Shagged Me (which was released two weeks earlier), as well as the highest grossing non-sequel comedy opening ever at the time.
 This also made it the highest opening weekend for an Adam Sandler film, replacing The Waterboy.
 The film would hold this record for four years until the opening of Anger Management in April 2003.
 In its second weekend, the film dropped 36 percent to $26.4 million over the Fourth of July weekend, ranking at #2 behind Wild Wild West.
-The film grossed $16.3 million in its third weekend, ranking at #3 behind the latter film and American Pie.
+The film then grossed $16.3 million in its third weekend, ranking at #3 behind the latter film and American Pie.

 Critical response

-On Rotten Tomatoes, Big Daddy has an approval rating of 39% based on 93 reviews, and an average rating of 4.9/10.
+On Rotten Tomatoes, Big Daddy has an approval rating of 39% based on 92 reviews, and an average rating of 4.9/10.
 The site's critical consensus reads, "Adam Sandler acquits himself admirably, but his charm isn't enough to make up for Big Daddys jarring shifts between crude humor and mawkish sentimentality."
 On Metacritic, the film has a weighted average score of 41 out of 100, based on reviews from 26 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B+.

 Nathan Rabin of The A.V.
 Club called it "Sandler's best movie", noting that "Sandler possesses an innocence that makes the mean-spiritedness inherent in much of his work surprisingly palatable."
 Robert Koehler of Variety called it "a step forward for Adam Sandler, as well as a strategy to expand his audience.
 While the loyal male-teen aud[ience] core will not be disappointed with the spate of gags just for them, story contains solid date-movie material."

 Kenneth Turan of the Los Angeles Times said: "There's no doubt Sandler is talented, but if he persists in believing that, like Elvis, his presence alone covers a multitude of omissions and inconsistencies, he will squander his gift and make a series of forgettable films in the process."
 Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half out of four stars, describing the main character as "seriously disturbed" and the story as "predictable", although he did praise Joey Lauren Adams's character as "entertaining".

 Director Paul Thomas Anderson is a noted fan of the film, considering it one of his favorites.
+Anderson would end up casting Sandler in Punch-Drunk Love.